 - Head Trauma & Brain Damage

 Injured victims have a legal right to be fully compensated for all costs stemming from the crash if the fault was the motor vehicle driver.
 If death occurs, then surviving family members can pursue wrongful death damages.
 Filing a third-party insurance claim or filing a lawsuit will be necessary to obtain compensation.
-Hiring a skilled bike accident lawyer in Montgomery will be the preferred means, especially because in such cases the damages are usually extensive and many bicyclists may not have specific insurance to help them with their all of the subsequent financial (and emotional) costs.
+Hiring a skilled bike accident lawyer in Montgomery will be the preferred means, especially because in such cases the damages are usually extensive and many bicyclists may not have specific insurance to help them with all of the subsequent financial (and emotional) costs.

 Drivers not only owe a duty of care to other drivers on the road, but to cyclists who also use the road.
 If you, as the driver of a vehicle, fail to see a cyclist and then strike that cyclist, failure to see him riding his bike is not a defense but rather negligence, which makes you liable for all damages stemming from the accident.

 Also, an actual “collision” between the motor vehicle and the cyclist is not necessary in order to confer liability on the driver of the vehicle.
-For example, if the driver is speeding or veers too close to the bike rider, and in so doing forces the bike rider suddenly move out of the way in fear of injury and, thus, is injured, the driver can be held accountable for his negligent driving.
+For example, if the driver is speeding or veers too close to the bike rider, and in so doing forces the bike rider suddenly moves out of the way in fear of injury and, thus, is injured, the driver can be held accountable for his negligent driving.

 But if a cyclist is at all at fault, even a teeny tiny bit, then in Alabama, the cyclist will not recover any damages.
 For instance, what if the cyclist suddenly moves into the road to avoid a turtle, while the driver of the vehicle notices it and rushes past in an attempt to avoid the biker?
 The biker, frightened by the speed, swerves again and falls.
 The doctrine of contributory negligence states that (1) if you are even 1 percent negligent; and (2) if your negligence proximately causes the subsequent injury, then you will be barred from any legal remedy or recovery.
 The experienced bike accident lawyer at The Vance Law Firm knows how to overcome the contributory negligence defense.
-But to prevent being in this situation in the first place, it is imperative that cyclist do all that they can to be safe on the roads.
+But to prevent being in this situation in the first place, it is imperative that cyclists do all that they can to be safe on the roads.

 As already mentioned, when accidents occur involving a motor vehicle and a cyclist, the cyclist is most like to be injured and almost never the driver or his passengers.
-According to National Highway Traffic Safety Association, in 2014, cyclists accounted for 2 percent of all traffic deaths and 2 percent of all crash-related injuries.
+According to the National Highway Traffic Safety Association, in 2014, cyclists accounted for 2 percent of all traffic deaths and 2 percent of all crash-related injuries.
 Deaths occurred mostly in the evening from 6 p.m. to 9 p.m.
 (20%) and were highly concentrated in urban areas (71%).
 Surprisingly, approximately 20 percent of cyclists who are/were killed in crashes had blood alcohol concentrations (BACs) of .08 grams per deciliter (g/dL) or higher, which is the illegal alcohol level throughout the United States.

 As in all accidents on the road, most occur due to human error, and as such, most can be prevented if motorists and cyclists shared the road and obeyed the rules.